Saccopharynx thalassa

 Saccopharynx thalassa is a species of ray-finned fish within the family Saccopharyngidae.
-Its known to live in the Eastern Atlantic near Madeira and the Canary Islands, and the Western Atlantic near Bermuda at depths up to 1,700 meters.
-It grows to a length of 107 to 110 centimeters.
+Its known to live in the Eastern Atlantic near Madeira and the Canary Islands, and the Western Atlantic near Bermuda at depths up to 1700 m.
+It grows to a length of 107 to 110 cm.
 It has been classified as a 'Least concern' species by the IUCN Red List, as it has a wide distribution with no known major threats.